quirozcj/monococcum_introgressions/README.md

 ```

 IBSpy is a *k*-mer based software that allows to detect introgressions at 50-kbp resolution.
 For details about how IBSpy detects variations, please, read the documentation [here](https://github.com/Uauy-Lab/IBSpy).\
-We used the 218 accesions of *T. monococcum* sequenced in this study as a query samples.
+We used the 218 accessions of *T. monococcum* sequenced in this study as a query samples.
 On average all samples had ```~10-fold coverage```.
-We also included the ten wheat genome assemblies (Walkowiak *et al.,* 2020) and two chrosmosome-scale *T. monococcum* assemblies from this study.
+We also included the ten wheat genome assemblies (Walkowiak *et al.,* 2020) and two chromosome-scale *T. monococcum* assemblies from this study.
 We included the assemblies, either as a reference or as query samples.

 1. Build *k*-mer databases.\